todc/todc-bootstrap/CONTRIBUTING.md

 - Attribute selectors should only be used where absolutely necessary (e.g., form controls) and should be avoided on custom components for performance and explicitness.
 - Series of classes for a component should include a base class (e.g., `.component`) and use the base class as a prefix for modifier and sub-components (e.g., `.component-lg`).
 - Avoid inheritance and over nesting—use single, explicit classes whenever possible.
+- Except in rare cases, don't remove default `:focus` styles (via e.g. `outline: none;`) without providing alternative styles.
+See [this A11Y Project post](http://a11yproject.com/posts/never-remove-css-outlines/) for more details.

 ### JS